Ranjan Gogoi: Niyamgiri Hills case

 In April 2013, Gogoi was a part of the bench that delivered the landmark judgement in the Niyamgiri Hills case which directed that the Gram Sabhas must give consent for the Vedanta Group to conduct its proposed bauxite mining project in the Niyamgiri Hills of Orissa.
 Following the ruling in the same year, 12 Gram Sabhas voted against the proposed mining.

-In May 2016, a bench headed by Gogoi dismissed review petitions filled by the Orissa Mining Corporation which called for a second round of voting from the Gram Sabhas.
+In May 2016, a bench headed by Gogoi dismissed review petitions filed by the Orissa Mining Corporation which called for a second round of voting from the Gram Sabhas.